qwertie/ungglish/orthography.md

 At end of word (or before a dash):
 - A_ (at the end of a word, or before a dash) is pronounced as U
-- E_ is not allowed, except THE_
+- E_ is not allowed, except in the word "the"
 - I_ is pronounced as I
 - O_ is pronounced as OE
 - U_ is pronounced as UU
 - TH_ is pronounced as unvoiced TH.,
-- THE_ is pronounced as voiced TH (except the word "the" which is pronounced as "tha") Vowels before r:
+- THE_ is pronounced as voiced TH (except the word "the" which is pronounced as "tha", and the suffix -ture mentioned below) Vowels before r:
 - OR = OER
 - AR = O.R (i.e. O as in "not")